Skip to content

 World Wide Web vs Internet

-These are not the same thing.
 The Internet is the network of computers.
 The Web is one service that runs on top of it.
-Be ready to write the difference.
+Know the difference between the two.

 Internet vs World Wide Web